-When choosing a backsplash, you have to set up a proper color onto the surface.
+When choosing a backsplash, you have to set up a proper color on the surface.
 A great color adds a striking look to any backsplash and will allow it to look more vibrant and appealing to the average viewer.
-Such colors to add include the follow popular options:
+Such colors to add include the following popular options:

 Make sure when choosing a color that you do so while looking at how that color will fit in well with the rest of the kitchen.
 This is to create a better total appearance that has an outstanding style without any colors clashing or otherwise looking far too unusual in their style.

 - Beige: 21.5%